 Symptom Possible Solutions The bread rose too high Make sure not to add too much yeast, water or flour.
 Too much of any of these may cause the loaf to rise more than it should.
 The bread didn't rise enough Make sure not to add too little yeast, water or sweetener.
 Make sure to add ingredients in the proper order: liquids, dry ingredients, yeast.
 Make sure yeast doesn't get wet until the Breadman® mixes the ingredients together.
 Note: Typically, bread made with whole grain flours will not rise as high as bread made with refined flours.
 The dough looks like batter, or the dough ball is still sticky, not smooth and round During the Kneading process, add 1 tablespoon of flour at a time, letting it mix in well.
 For most breads, your dough ball should become round, smooth, not sticky to the touch, and should bounce back when you press it with your finger.
 The dough ball is lumpy or too dry During the Kneading process, add 1 tablespoon of water at a time, letting it mix in well.
 The bread didn't rise at all Make sure yeast is not left out.
 Also check the date code on the yeast and that it is always the last ingredient put into the pan.
 Make sure the yeast doesn't come into contact with salt or any liquid ingredients.
-The Breadman® stopped and ''000" flashes This happens if you press the Stop button, if you unplug the machine, or if there is a power outage.
+For breads made with the Super Rapid Cycle, always use Quick-RiseTM yeast.
+The Breadman® stopped and "ALERT" flashes This happens if you press the STOP Button, if you unplug the machine, or if there is a power outage.
 If the power is restored within 30 minutes, the machine will reset to the status it was before the machine stopped.
-If the power is not on within 30 minutes, the machine will reset itself to the beginning of the bread making cycle.
+If the power is not on within 30 minutes, the machine will reset itself to the beginning of the bread making Cycle.
 If this is the case, discard the contents of the Bread Pan and start again with new ingredients.